Naruno/Naruno/docs/creating_a_app/remote.md

 ### Caching

-The Decentra Network Remote App library has an active caching system to provide a real network experience.
+The Naruno Remote App library has an active caching system to provide a real network experience.
 The system caches retrieved data to avoid returning the same data multiple times.
 However, you can reset or disable the cache using the `integration.delete_cache()` and `integration.disable_cache()` functions.